Luna — PMDD Pattern Intelligence

 The barrier isn't friction.
 It's felt value.
 Without a meaningful return, the habit never forms.

-Period trackers tell you when your next cycle is coming.
-That's what they were designed to do.
-But PMDD isn't caused by abnormal hormones.
 Research shows that people with PMDD have normal hormone levels but the difference is how their brain responds to normal hormonal fluctuations.
-That kind of pattern doesn't live in a date on a calendar.

 Grounding the product in clinical reality